danzanellovossos/ergon-framework/docs/architecture.md

 - The consumer loop runs as a coroutine
 - Each transaction is an async task
-- Concurrency is controlled by `asyncio.Semaphore`
+- Concurrency is controlled by semaphore

 Benefits:

 - Extremely low overhead per transaction
 - Can handle massive concurrency on a single core
-- Natural fit for modern async libraries (httpx, aiohttp, asyncpg)
+- Natural fit for modern async libraries

 ---